twitter/scoot/runner/README.md

 * StatusReader includes all the ones below
 * LegacyStatusReader offers legacy APIs
 * StatusQuerier offers Query, which allows waiting for some period of time
-* StatusQuerierNow offers QueryNow which is the same as Query, but does not allow waiting
+* StatusQueryNower offers QueryNow which is the same as Query, but does not allow waiting

 StatusEraser is necessary because it's part of the Service interface for legacy reasons, but it doesn't make sense to be part of LegacyStatusReader (because it writes).

-## Statuses implementations (runner/runners/statuses.go) ##
+## StatusManager implementations (runner/runners/statuses.go) ##
-Statuses holds RunStatus'es and implements the various Statuses interfaces.
+StatusManager holds RunStatus'es and implements the various Status interfaces.

 ## Service (runner/runner.go) ##
 Service includes the ability to control commands (Controller) and watch the status (StatusReader).